 Chris Redefer was the first oyster farmer to bring his product to market, and his efforts have started to familiarize Delaware consumers with the unique and delicious Inland Bays flavor through his brand, Dewey Beach Selects oysters, grown in Rehoboth Bay near town.

-The brand name for oyster farmer Chuck Gifford, Dewey Beach Oyster Company products are expected to be the second to market, in the spring of 2019.
+The brand name for oyster farmer Chuck Gifford, Tower 3 Oyster Company products are expected to be the second to market, in the fall of 2019.
 Gifford grows oysters in Sally’s Cove, Rehoboth Bay.

 Restaurants and Dealers

 Delaware Oyster Company is a local wholesale and catering company.
 They work directly with the growers in the Inland Bays to provide restaurants, markets, weddings and events with access to local oysters & clams.
 With 20 years combined experience in the seafood industry, the company also sources Maine mussels & lobster, North Atlantic oysters, caviar and more.